Stronger Member Engagement. Increased Traffic. Connecting with Millennials.

-If I just listed everything on your association’s wish list, then gamification has a lot to offer you.
+If we just listed everything on your association’s wish list, then gamification has a lot to offer you.

 Gamification is all about motivation.
 It plays on people’s competitive nature and love of recognition to encourage them to accomplish goals.
 And gamification works wonders.
 Studies show that gamification can lead to a 150% boost in engagement, which is why more than 70% of the Global 2000 according to badgeville.com have at least one gamified app.